asitsrivastavajob/VideoPlayer/README.md

 # VideoPlayer
-shader based yuv420p10ble , yuv420p stream player
+This is a shader based Video player standalone application build using Visual Studio This player can be used to playbacl yuv420p10ble , yuv420p bitstreams